hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 ------

 The wICE nodes will be migrated to the new OS in November.
 We forsee a test period for all users until end of October.
 The Genius cluster will be decommissioned with the arrival of a new Tier-2 cluster at the end of the year.
-Genius will not be migrated to Rock9 anymore.
+Genius will not be migrated to Rocky 9 anymore.
-The new Tier-2 cluster will be launched with Rocky9.
+The new Tier-2 cluster will be launched with Rocky 9.

 Please use the test period to try out the new OS before the actual migration in order to avoid interrupting your workflow.

+If you are a non-vsc3* user and want to do testing on wICE, please sent a message to the helpdesk to make the test nodes accessible for you.

 .. note::